- Heat Index

 - Air Quality

-A cold front will stretch from the southern Plains to the eastern Great Lakes on Tuesday, while a separate cold front will approach the Pacific Northwest.
+A cold front will extend from the southern Plains to the Mid-Atlantic on Tuesday, while moisture associated with Hurricane Odile will affect the Southwest.